EndPointCorp/end-point-blog/2013/06/12/installing-postgresql-without-root.html.md

 ### Download Sources

 First of all you need to download sources.
-I use Github for getting the latest sources.
-There is [Postgres Github mirror](https://github.com/postgres/postgres).
+I use GitHub for getting the latest sources.
+There is a [Postgres GitHub mirror](https://github.com/postgres/postgres).
 I clone that, but you could just download [zip file](https://github.com/postgres/postgres/archive/master.zip).

 Unpack it somewhere, and you have the Postgres sources you need.